Curing test cubes against the structure's real temperature — not a lab standard

 TMC cubes verify the maturity calibration reflects actual site conditions

-Client or RE requests validation
+QP requests validation

 Destructive evidence cured to the same thermal history — a meaningful comparison